rubyreferences/rubyref/builtin/core/method-proc.md

 #### Conversion of other objects to procs[](#conversion-of-other-objects-to-procs)

-Any object that implements the `to_proc` method can be converted into a proc by the `&` operator, and therefore con be consumed by iterators.
+Any object that implements the `to_proc` method can be converted into a proc by the `&` operator, and therefore can be consumed by iterators.

 ```ruby